mapbox/mapbox-directions-swift/README.md

 ```

 Then `import MapboxDirections` or `@import MapboxDirections;`.

-v0.12.1 is the last release of MapboxDirections.swift written in Swift 3.
-All subsequent releases are based on the `master` branch, which is written in Swift 4.2.
-The Swift examples below are written in Swift 4.2.

 This library supports a minimum deployment target of iOS 10.0 or above, macOS 10.12.0 or above, tvOS 10.0 or above, or watchOS 2.0 or above. v0.30.0 is the last release of MapboxDirections.swift that supports a minimum deployment target of iOS 9._x_, macOS 10.11._x_, tvOS 9._x_, or watchOS 2._x_.